 - Describe narcotic- and catheter-related side effects/complications of epidural analgesia and appropriate nursing interventions.

 - Discuss common nursing diagnoses and interventions for the patient receiving epidural analgesia.

-Margo A. Halm, RN, PhD, ACNS-BC, received an Associate Degree of Nursing in 1981 from Iowa Central Community College, a BSN and Master of Arts in Nursing from the University of Iowa, in 1985 and 1987 respectively, and a PhD from the University of Minnesota in 2005.
+Margo A. Halm, RN, PhD, NEA-BC, received an Associate Degree of Nursing in 1981 from Iowa Central Community College, a BSN and Master of Arts in Nursing from the University of Iowa, in 1985 and 1987 respectively, and a PhD from the University of Minnesota in 2005.
 She is a member of the American Association of Critical Care Nurse's, Sigma Theta Tau International, National Association of Clinical Nurse Specialists, and the American Heart Association's Council on Cardiovascular Nursing.
 Dr. Halm has presented nationally and internationally, coauthored articles, and conducted nursing research studies on topics such as epidural analgesia, complementary therapies, women and heart disease, family presence during resuscitation and other family-centered interventions.
-Currently, Dr. Halm practices as the Director of Nursing Research and Quality/Clinical Nurse Specialist at Salem Hospital in Salem, Oregon.
+Currently, Dr. Halm practices as the Director of Nursing Research, Professional Practice, and Magnet at Salem Health in Salem, Oregon.

-Contributing faculty, Margo A. Halm, RN, PhD, ACNS-BC, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.
+Contributing faculty, Margo A. Halm, RN, PhD, NEA-BC, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.